AnthonyDickson/bacteria-project/README.md

 Refer to the notebooks `Data Preparation.ipynb` and `Data Analysis.ipynb` for more details about the dataset and data.

 ## Models
-The classifiers used in the experiments are:
+The models used in the experiments are:
 1. Naive Bayes
 2. SVM
 3. RandomForest with Decision Stumps